Miki Berkovich: Post-playing career

 Berkovich retired from basketball in 1995, after which he wrote an autobiography called Born to Win.
 He went on to become the owner of the A.S.
 Ramat HaSharon basketball team.
 Both of his sons, Roi and Niv Berkovich, played for the team at the time.
 He later became the director of basketball operations of Ironi Nahariya, but left the team after just one year.

+In August 2026, an Israeli Keshet 12 documentary by Niv Raskin revealed that Berkovich has Lewy body dementia and resides in a care facility.
+While the film sparked widespread public support, it drew sharp criticism from media outlets and medical organizations.
+Critics condemned the commercial network's sensationalist marketing and questioned the ethics of exposing a celebrity's cognitive decline without his informed consent.

+Honors

+At both the 1977 and 1997 Maccabiah Games, Berkovich was honored as the final torchbearer who lit the ceremonial flame to officially open the event.
+In 1997, he did so jointly with American Olympic gymnast Kerri Strug.